LINEAR AMPLIFIER RELAYS

 The Open-Frame relay has been used in amplifiers dating back to the days of the Drake L4B, Henry Amps, and Heathkit amps.
 It was big, bulky, noisy, and very s-l-o-w, but it could handle a decent amount of power, even with slightly higher SWR.

 Many modern amplifiers now use much smaller plastic-enclosed relays.
 As you see, they have tiny solder pins as connections.
 Their 7mS is fast enough for safe QSK operation with all transceivers that offer at least the pre-dit delay.
 These are quieter than the open-frame relays, but they obivously are not as robust.
 Never-the-less, they can easily handle medium amounts of power (say, 1kW), as long as the SWR is not too high.

 The non-plus-ultra is the vacuum relay.
-It is the fastes switching relay suitable for linear amp use, handles high voltage and current, as seen by the size of the solder pins.
-Unfortunately they are not cheap and found only in a few of the very high power amplifiers.
+It is the fastest switching relay suitable for linear amp use, handles high voltage and current, as seen by the size of the solder pins.
+Unfortunately they are not cheap and found only in a few (expensive) of the very high power amplifiers.
 They are are also very quiet.